-Location: These cysts usually occur on the top or back of the wrist.
-Or, they may appear on the palm side of the wrist, on the palm at the base of a finger, or on top of a finger’s end joint.
-They can also form on top of a foot, on an ankle, or on a knee.
+- Location: These cysts often occur on the top or back of the wrist.
+They may also appear on the palm side of the wrist, at the base of a finger, on top of a finger’s end joint, or on the ankle or knee joints.

 The area around the cyst may feel numb.
 If a cyst forms on the hand or wrist, the person may lose grip strength.

 Doctors do not know what causes ganglion cysts.
 They may form when synovial fluid leaks from a joint.

 Often, ganglion cysts attach to an underlying joint capsule or tendon sheath.
 They usually develop where a joint or tendon naturally bulges out of place.

 - Age and sex: Ganglion cysts mostly affect people

 aged 20–50and they develop more often in females than in males.

 - Overuse: People who use certain joints vigorously may be more likely to develop ganglion cysts.
 Female gymnasts, for instance, may be particularly prone to developing these cysts.